 We will send you confirmation when we order repairs to your home.
-If you are a Shian tenant, you will be able to see your repair listed in your repair order history in MyTenancy.
-Odu-Dua tenants will have a similar online tenancy portal in the future.
+You will also be able to see your repair listed in your repair order history in MyTenancy.

 Your repairs confirmation will tell you:

 - the repair we have ordered for you - who is doing the work - the date when the work will be completed, and - whether the repair is covered by the 'right to repair'.